 It’s true that love, trust, and honesty all play an essential part in building a healthy relationship.
 However, people often neglect the most crucial part of any relationship which is communication.
 It plays a vital role in creating a healthy relationship, whether it’s verbal or nonverbal communication, your relationship depends on it.

 Telling your partner that you love them, again and again, might lose its charm at a certain point.
-And sometimes you need to express your love and affection without using words, but using different methods of non-verbal communication such as hand signs, facial expressions, and other body gestures.
+And sometimes you need to express your love and affection without using words.
+Utilize different methods of non-verbal communication such as hand signs, facial expressions, and other body gestures.
 To live a happily married life, you need to learn how to interact with your spouse without a verbal conversation as well.

 What is nonverbal communication in marriage?